 Reviews of his performance were beyond glowing.
 Choreographer Susan Stroman told The Los Angeles Times, “Hugh has strength and vulnerability at the same time.”
 His skills on the stage earned him an Olivier nomination for Best Actor and since it aired in both the U.K. and the United States, audiences in America were introduced to the charismatic actor for the first time.

-Russell Crowe Was The First Choice To Play Wolverine
+He Wasn’t The First Choice For Wolverine

 Jackman’s training regime for Wolverine is a surprising one.
 Read ahead to see why.